Prospective Student Questions

 Current Georgetown University undergraduate students pursuing certain majors are able to apply as an accelerated student.
 In order to apply:

-• you must be a current Georgetown undergraduate student in the College of Arts and Sciences, the School of Foreign Service, or the School of Health
+- you must be a current Georgetown undergraduate student in the College of Arts & Sciences, the School of Foreign Service or the School of Health

-• you must have your advising dean complete this endoresement form prior to receiving an admissions decision
+- you must have your advising dean complete this endorsement form prior to receiving an admissions decision

 Transfer Credit Questions